Committed to cleaner vehicles

 The Legislature passed this law to reduce air pollution and greenhouse gases from cars and trucks.
 More than half of Washington's residents have at least one medical condition that is made worse by air pollution.
 Pollution from vehicle exhaust causes health problems, such as cancer and asthma, and contributes to climate change.

-Motor vehicles and other types of transportation emit more than half of the greenhouse gas emissions in Washington.
+Motor vehicles and other types of transportation emit nearly half of the greenhouse gas emissions in Washington.
 These greenhouse gases cause climate change.
-The effects of climate change in Washington include reduced snow pack, low summer stream flows, more winter flooding, sea level rise, less water for people and agriculture, and further loss of salmon habitat.
+The effects of climate change in Washington include reduced snow pack, low summer stream flows, more winter flooding, sea level rise, less water for people and agriculture, further loss of salmon habitat, and dangerous wildfires.

 The Environmental Performance (EP) label is displayed on new vehicles for sale.
 The label provides greenhouse gas and smog emissions scores.
 The scoring system allows consumers to compare the vehicle’s greenhouse gas and smog emissions to other models.
 People can then make more informed decisions that include climate change impacts when buying a vehicle.